dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 @section skull_replacement Skull Replacement

 I think the base section of the model( without artwork ) can be used to create awesome lamps.
-For this reason the top part( in this case the skull ) is easily replaceable with anything.
+For this reason, the top part( in this case the skull ) is easily replaceable with anything.
-It secured by only two screws.
+It is secured by only two screws.
 You can put any model on the top instead of the skull.
 I think it would be awesome with a stormtrooper helmet for example.

 ![Top Dimensions](top_dimensions.svg)